Takaaki-Saeki/zm-text-tts/README.md

 # e.g.
 $ make TH_VERSION=1.10.1 CUDA_VERSION=11.3
 ```
-You can also setup system Python environment.
+You can also setup system python environment.
 For other options, refer to the [ESPnet installation](https://espnet.github.io/espnet/installation.html).

 ## Data preparation
-1. We assume a root directory for various multilingual data.
-Let `root_path="/workspace/root"` be the root directory.
-Then, specify the path to the root dir for `MASMULTTS` in db.sh.
+1. We assume a root directory for several multilingual TTS corpora and text-only data.

 2. Download and place the training data for TTS.
 If you use [css10](https://github.com/Kyubyong/css10), please downsample it from 22.05k to 16k.